 MPP remains concerned about a provision in the law that will criminalize bringing small amounts of cannabis into Virginia for personal use.
 On March 3, 2021, we sent this letter to Gov. Northam and asked him to request an amendment to exempt one ounce or less from this new criminal penalty.
 The provision requires re-enactment in 2022, and we will continue working to get this provision removed.

-During a special session in late 2020, both chambers of the Virginia General Assembly approved modest cannabis reform bills that build on the decriminalization bill the legislature enacted earlier in the year.
+During a special session in late 2020, both chambers of the Virginia General Assembly approved, and Gov. Northam signed, a modest cannabis reform bill — SB 5029.

-Separately, SB 5029 — which prevents law enforcement from using the odor of cannabis as a pretext for searching and seizing property — became law and will go into effect on March 1, 2021.
+This legislation prevents law enforcement from using the odor of cannabis as a pretext for searching and seizing property.
+The bill became law and went into effect on March 1, 2021.

 Virginia becomes 34th state to enact a comprehensive medical cannabis law